 15. Hire Your Own Boat In Nelson Bay

 Hire a boat from Nelson Bay Boat Hire

 We loved hiring a little tinnie from Nelson Bay Boat Hire.
 You don’t need a boat licence and it comes with safety gear as well.
 I’ve done this on three separate occasions that I’ve been in the area and absolutely loved it.

 How much is the boat hire in Nelson Bay?

 Best of all, it’s really cheap to hire the boat.
 You don’t need a boat licence and it’s only $90 for 2 hours or $110 for 3 hours.
 I would say 3 hours is more than enough time to hire it out and it will take up to 6 people.
 Take some drinks, and some nibbles and you’re sorted.

 Scuba diving with Let’s Go Adventures

-If you’ve ever wanted to try scuba diving or do a course then Let’s Go Adventures offers it all.
-Also, there’s so many ship wrecks just off the beaches so I can imagine it’s a total haven for the divers out there.
+If you’ve ever wanted to try scuba diving or do a scuba diving course in Australia then Let’s Go Adventures offers it all.
+Also, there’s so many shipwrecks just off the beaches so I can imagine it’s a total haven for the divers out there.

 Fun for all at Toboggan Hill Park